RadoslawKieronski/DevOpsJenkins/AWS/README.md

 **verify if new objects are added to AWS S3 bucket.**

 ## 2nd PART:
-Using Jenkins to hide the sensitive data (credentials):
+Jenkins job that connects throw SSH to remote_host and takes backup from MySql database and place it to AWS S3 Bucket.

 1. Install required credential plugins
+2. Using Jenkins to hide the sensitive data (credentials):
-2. Go to 'credentials' -> 'GLobal Credentials' -> 'add credentials' in Jenkins
+   - Go to 'credentials' -> 'GLobal Credentials' -> 'add credentials' in Jenkins
-3. For MySQL secret: Kind : 'secret text', Secret: '1234' ID: 'DB_PASSWORD' (ID is doesnt matter)
+   - For MySQL secret: Kind : 'secret text', Secret: '1234' ID: 'DB_PASSWORD' (ID is doesn't matter)
-4. For AWS secret: Kind : 'secret text', Secret: '<Amazon_Secret_Key>' ID: 'AWS_SECRET' (ID is doesnt matter)
+   - For AWS secret: Kind : 'secret text', Secret: '<Amazon_Secret_Key>' ID: 'AWS_SECRET' (ID is doesn't matter)

-5. Create w new job
+3. Create w new job
    - this script is parametherized (select the box)
    - Add 3 string parameters:
     Name: 'DB_HOST' Default Value: 'db_host'